yanagiba/swift-lint/Documentation/SelectRules.md

 | A,B | B,C | A |
 | D | E | - |

-* `-` means no value is provided or resulted
+* `-` means no value is provided or resulted in

 > **Warning:** Maybe you already noticed, invalid rule identifiers are ignored by the tool regardless of their presence.
+So when the rule set is not loaded correctly, first thing you want to double check is the correctness of the rule identifiers you provided.

 ## Configuration File